 Colon cancer is cancer of the large intestine, also known as the colon.
 The colon is the final part of the digestive tract and the most susceptible to abnormal growths.
 Most cases of colon cancer begin as noncancerous polyps, but over time some of these polyps form into colon cancer.
 The problem is that polyps are so small that they produce few—if any—symptoms.
 As a result, it is recommended that patients have regular screenings to detect the disease at its earliest stages before any polyps even have the chance to become cancerous.
 Colon cancer screenings are recommended to begin at age 50 and end at age 75 by the American Cancer Society.
 The most successful procedure for early colon cancer detection is the colonoscopy.

-Regular detection for colon cancer is so critical because the disease produces symptoms that are extremely common in other mild gastrointestinal diseases, such as inflammatory bowel disease (IBD), diverticulitis and irritable bowel syndrome (IBS).
+Regular detection for colon cancer is so critical because the disease produces symptoms that are extremely common in other gastrointestinal diseases, such as inflammatory bowel disease (IBD), diverticulitis and irritable bowel syndrome (IBS).
 Signs and symptoms of colon cancer can include (but are not limited to):

 The colonoscopy procedure is considered the gold standard in colon cancer detection, but it is not the only way physicians can screen.
 Other options include: